The Jesuit Martyrs of El Salvador: The Source of Our Movement

 Watch the 2015 highlights video:

-Energy continues to grow for IFTJ 2017.
+Energy continues to grow as IFTJ 2020 goes virtual.
 Will you be part of our history?

 Sign up now to connect with the Jesuit network and learn how you can learn, educate, pray, and advocate for justice year-round.